toptal/chewy/README.md

 Add `require 'chewy/minitest'` to your test_helper.rb, and then for tests which you'd like indexing test hooks, `include Chewy::Minitest::Helpers`.

+Also you will need to specify chewy strategy for indexing documents for tests.
+For testing environment `strategy`for indexing should be set to `urgent`.
+Add `Chewy.strategy(:urgent)` to test_helper.rb.

 ### DatabaseCleaner

 If you use `DatabaseCleaner` in your tests with [the `transaction` strategy](https://github.com/DatabaseCleaner/database_cleaner#how-to-use), you may run into the problem that `ActiveRecord`'s models are not indexed automatically on save despite the fact that you set the callbacks to do this with the `update_index` method.
 The issue arises because `chewy` indices data on `after_commit` run as default, but all `after_commit` callbacks are not run with the `DatabaseCleaner`'s' `transaction` strategy.
 You can solve this issue by changing the `Chewy.use_after_commit_callbacks` option.
 Just add the following initializer in your Rails application: